Budget debate: Prison inmates to learn basic digital skills ahead of release

 Skills training and employment assistance are a key focus, he said, adding that having a stable job upon release reduces the risk of re-offending by inmates.

-In response to questions about the scheme from Nominated MP Mark Chay, Mr Shanmugam on Thursday said this initiative will be expanded.
+In response to questions about the scheme from NMP Mark Chay, Mr Shanmugam said this initiative will be expanded.

 Mr Shanmugam told Parliament that 28 inmates have completed the training and graduated with diplomas in media courses and some have since been released and are working in media-related jobs or awaiting job interviews.